Experimentation

 • Apoteket (SE) - For the Product division: "Cultivating confidence: the journey to experimentation success".

-• IU (DE) - For the CRO team: "Empowering growth: the experimantation journey at IU".
+• IU (DE) - For the CRO team: "Empowering growth: the experimentation journey at IU".

-• NS (NL) - For the CRO center of excellence: "From almost nothing to experimentation by 9 product teams on web and app".
+• Winner of the 2024 Rising Star award: NS (NL) - For the CRO center of excellence: "From almost nothing to experimentation by 9 product teams on web and app".

 • Serko (NZ) - For the Product delivery team: "From zero to hero, experimentation culture now at the heart of the growth journey".